-Iris Woutera (1991) her work consists of spatial material combined with a sensory experience.
-This results in sculptures, performances, video work, photography, installation, workshops, drawings and smaller objects.
-The "moving" aspect of her work is leading.
+The work of Iris Woutera (1991) consists of spatial material, which stimulates a sensory experience.
+This results in (interactive) performances, installations, videos, photography, drawings and workshops.

 Currently: Artist in residence OT301